ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

-# Dashboard
+# 📊 Dashboard
 <img width="1522" height="890" alt="image" src="https://github.com/user-attachments/assets/dcd50043-acfd-49b4-a98f-65bfa61fd4df" />
 <img width="1543" height="767" alt="image" src="https://github.com/user-attachments/assets/b0b8d1a2-6997-4252-bb05-ed01bd01e732" />
 Button to toggle for quantity, sales and return of products
 <img width="1546" height="851" alt="image" src="https://github.com/user-attachments/assets/7e58ce69-811f-485b-a63c-4ee1a71ded93" />

-## Introduction/Project Overview
+## 📌 Introduction/Project Overview
 This project analyzes transactional e-commerce data to identify key revenue drivers, customer purchasing behavior, and product performance.
 The goal is to generate actionable insights that support sales growth and customer retention strategies.

 ## Dashboard File
 My final dashboard file is in [dashboard.pbix](dashboard.pbix)

-## Question to Analyze and why
+## 🎯 Question to Analyze and why
 The analysis focuses on three key areas:

-Revenue Analysis
+Revenue Analysis:
 - What is revenue trend overtime?
 - Which Country generate the most revenue?

-Product Analysis
+Product Analysis:
 - Which products generate the highest sales volume?
 - Which products contribute the most revenue?

-Customer Analysis
+Customer Analysis:
 - What is the proportion of one-time vs repeat customers?
 - How is revenue distributed across customer segments?

 Note: Data with null value in customer_id/stock_name and stock_code_category that is non sales related e.g. Manual input, postage, discount and so on is excluded to improve overall data accuracy.

-After analyzing the above questions, stakeholders can act accordingly.
-E.g. carry out investigation or studies on worst performance product or introduce customer reward scheme for customer retention purposes.

-## Data Model
+## 🏗️ Data Model
 A star schema was implemented to improve performance and scalability:

 Fact Table: